intel/gits/docs/development/configuration.md

   Transforms the enum metafile in a structure of python objects that represent either an enum or its values.
 These objects are filled into the mako files.
 1. `utils.py`
   Various helper functions used by the scripts.

+### Additional Notes

+1. `Deprecated options`
+  If a deprecated option was replaced by a different one then Data Deriving (common/configuration/src/DeriveData.cpp) can be used to set the new options value based on the deprecated option.